 - The birds are normally found in small flocks but can form very large flocks under favorable conditions.

 - Your budgies do not need any materials, as they do not build nests, but the nest box should contain a tray in which the bird can lay her eggs.

 There are actually two types of budgies commonly seen in aviculture, Australian (often called American parakeets) and English budgies.

 Do you have a budgie?
-Show us in the comments below!
+Show us on the Wide Open Pets Facebook page!